epics-containers/usb-remote/docs/RASBERRYPI.md

 ## Quick Setup

-TODO: we will provice a pre-built iso image for Raspberry Pi OS with awusb server and pre-installed.
+TODO: we will provice a pre-built iso image for Raspberry Pi OS with usb-remote server and pre-installed.

 ## Install Raspberry Pi OS